Future City Pittsburgh Volunteer Opportunities

-Volunteer as an Engineer Mentor - Starting in late August, the Competition begins to recruit volunteers to act as the Engineer Mentor for each of the schools that would like to enroll.
-The Mentor meets with the student team and the teacher at regular intervals from October through Competition Day, on Saturday, January 21, 2017.
+Starting in September, the Competition begins to recruit volunteers to act as the Engineer Mentor for each of the schools that would like to enroll.
+The Mentor meets with the student team and the teacher at regular intervals from October through Competition Day, on Saturday, February 13, 2021.
 Serving as a Mentor may require from 30, to as many as 40 hours of your time, and although there must be only one official Engineer Mentor, we may assign two mentors as co-mentors at some schools, to spread the load and increase the student's contact with engineers.

 The mentor's first responsibility is to guide the students through, what might be described as, the project development process.
 The students must become familiar with the Competition's requirements and rules, and the schedule for deliverables.
 The students will need to develop their own plan and schedule for completion of their project and divide and assign responsibilities for various tasks.
 And of course, the students must assess unexpected difficulties and occurrences and revise their plan and schedule.

 The mentor's second responsibility is to teach the students about the various engineering disciplines, and the role that engineers play in building and maintaining a city.
-Before the deadline for school enrollment, October 15, 2016, we estimate that we will need to identify as many as thirty volunteers to act as Engineer Mentors.
+Before the deadline for school enrollment, October 31, 2020 we estimate that we will need to identify as many as thirty volunteers to act as Engineer Mentors.

-Volunteer as an Essay Judge - Volunteer as a City Essay Judge – On December 15, 2016, The City Description is due for the second deliverable.
+On January 15, 2021, The City Description is due for the first deliverable.
 Each City Description will be judged by three different judges, with each judge scoring several submittals.
 We anticipate a need for a minimum of twenty city design judges.
 Each judge will work independently, scoring their city descriptions and submitting their scores via the National Future City online database (CMS).

-Our goal is to identify all volunteers and make assignments by December 31, 2016.
+**Our goal is to identify all volunteers and make assignments by February 1, 2021.
 Note that the Volunteer Committee makes every effort to assign volunteers to the requested volunteer function, but you may be requested to help in another role.